streamshub/console/README.md

 3. `READ`, `DESCRIBE` for all `GROUP` resources

 #### Prometheus
 Prometheus is an optional dependency of the console if cluster metrics are to be displayed.
-The operator currently installs a private Prometheus instance for each `Console` instance.
-However, when installing a single console deployment, Prometheus must be either installed separately or provided via a URL reference.
-This will be addressed below in the section dealing with creating a console via a `Deployment`.
+The console supports gathering metrics in several ways.

+- OpenShift-managed Prometheus instances.
+Monitoring of user-defined projects must be enabled in OpenShift.
+- User-supplied Prometheus instances
+- Private Prometheus instance for each `Console`.
+The operator creates a managed Prometheus deployment for use only by the console.

 ### Deploy the operator with OLM
 The preferred way to deploy the console is using the Operator Lifecycle Manager, or OLM.
 The sample install files in `install/operator-olm` will install the operator with cluster-wide scope.
 This means that `Console` instances may be created in any namespace.
 If you wish to limit the scope of the operator, the `OperatorGroup` resource may be modified to specify only the namespace that should be watched by the operator.